semaphoreci/docs/docs/reference/semaphore-changelog.md

 This page is updated on a weekly basis.

 ### Week of January 13, 2020

 - Additions to ubuntu1804 image:
     - Python 3.8
     - Snapd
-- Updates to ubuntu 18.04 image :
+- Updates to ubuntu1804 image :
     - Awc-cli       1.16 -> 1.17.1
     - Firefox esr 68.2.0 -> 68.4.1
     - Geckodriver 0.21.0 -> 0.26.0